-In the present and following sections $k[X]$, $\preceq$ and $\id j=(X^{\gamma_1}, \dots, X^{\gamma_t})$ will be as in the previous, but from now on we will consider only homogeneous ideals (with respect to the usual graduation) and $T_i$ will be the complete homogeneous tail of $X^{\gamma_i}$ so that the only involved strata will be the homogeneous strata $\St_h(\id{j})$ introduced in Definition \ref{def:codaridotta} \emph{\ref{it:codaridotta_ii})}.
-Since every tail is fixed by $\preceq$, we will simply denote ideals defining Gr\"{o}bner strata by $\id{h}(\id{j})$.
+In the present and following sections $k[X]$, $\prec$ and $\id j=(X^{\gamma_1}, \dots, X^{\gamma_t})$ will be as in the previous, but from now on we will consider only homogeneous ideals (with respect to the usual grading) and $T_i$ will be the complete homogeneous tail of $X^{\gamma_i}$ so that the only involved strata will be the homogeneous strata $\St_h(\id{j})$ introduced in Definition \ref{def:codaridotta} \emph{\ref{it:codaridotta_ii})}.
+Since every tail is fixed by $\prec$, we will simply denote ideals defining \Gr strata by $\id{h}(\id{j})$.

 Let $p(z)$ be any admissible Hilbert polynomial for subschemes in $\PP^n$.
 Our goal is to show that the Hilbert scheme $\hilb_{p(z)}^n$ can be covered by homogeneous strata of the type $\St_h(\id{j})$.
 In order to prove that, it is convenient to think of $\hilb_{p(z)}^n$ and $\St_h(\id{j})$ as schemes parameterizing the same kind of objects, namely homogeneous ideals in $k[X]$; as many ideals define the same subscheme $Z \subset \PP^n$, the problem is to select a unique ideal in $k[X]$ for every subscheme $Z$.
 The most common choice is to associate to $Z$ the only homogeneous saturated ideal $I(Z)$ such that $Z=\Proj \left( k[X]/I(Z)\right)$; this point of view is that assumed for instance in \cite{NS} and in \cite{RT}, where homogeneous strata of saturated ideals are considered.